lcilliers/hobbies-modelling4comfort/_projects/german-sail-boat.md

   - assets/images/projects/german-sail-boat/20251130_202139.jpg
 ---

+## Historical Context

+During my research for this build, I learned about the fascinating history of the original vessel.
 The original Gorch Fock was built in 1933 in Hamburg.
 It is a three-masted steel-hulled barque, designed for safety with strong righting momentum to prevent capsizing.
 It served as a training ship until WWII.
 Later in life it served as a Soviet and later Ukrainian training ship, sailed globally, and participated in tall ship races.
 It is now a museum ship in Stralsund.

+## About the Kit

-This ship was used as a miniature modeling subject since the early plastic kit era in the 1950s.
-This detailed replica of a traditional German sailing vessel, captured the elegance and craftsmanship of historical maritime engineering giving rise to many iterations of models.
-It was adopted by Heller and Revell in the 1980s to create a detail kit with some 700 parts - ideal for advanced users.
+I also discovered that this ship has been a popular modeling subject since the early plastic kit era in the 1950s.
+This detailed replica of a traditional German sailing vessel captured the elegance and craftsmanship of historical maritime engineering, giving rise to many iterations of models.
+It was adopted by Heller and Revell in the 1980s to create a detailed kit with some 700 parts - ideal for advanced users.
 Revell re-issued several re-boxed sets in the 2000s with 1:150 to 1:350 scales.

+## My Journey with This Build

 When I bought the kit in 2007 I had no idea of its complexity or history.
 I only wanted to stimulate my grandson to build balsawood models.